-Don't forget to Apply the changes!
-Now, when a user connects to this shared folder from another computer with Explorer, s/he should see the following:
+Apply the changes.
+Now, when a user connects to this shared folder from another computer with Explorer, they should see the following:

 As you can see, the locked folder appears empty except for the application named Unlock.
 (If you see other files that are supposed to be hidden, don't panic, it just probably means that your computer is displaying the results from its file cache.
 Wait a few seconds and refresh the folder.
 If the view remains the same, you may need to optimize your computer for faster network updates, as described below.)

 As the Unlock name implies, the network user can run this application to unlock the folder.
 To see how it works, double-click Unlock to launch it.
 If Windows warns about running programs from a network location, allow the program to run, and it should prompt you to enter the password:

 Enter the password and the folder should become unlocked.
 You should be able to see now the actual contents of the folder and open the files it contains: